Kamal Maula Mosque: Overview

-Location and history
+Location and early history

 Inked impression of the inscription of Dilāwar Khān recording renovation of the mosque in AH 795 (CE 1392-93).
 Current whereabouts unknown.

-The monument is in the middle of the medieval circular city of Dhar, likely built by the Paramara dynasty from the 10th century.
+The monument is located in the middle of the medieval circular city of Dhar, likely built by the Paramara dynasty from the 10th century.
 The city was long one of the capitals of Malwa and the seat of the provincial government in later centuries, becoming the Maratha capital of the Powars in the 18th century.
 A prominent centre of education, manuscripts compilation, exchange and cattle trading, it also seems to have been a centre of metallurgy, as suggested by the name Dhārānagara (city of swords) and the iron pillar found there (see Dhar iron pillar).
-After a number of wars between the Yadavas, Solankis and Paramaras, during which Dhar was repeatedly sacked and burned, Malwa came part of the Delhi Sultanate in opening years of the 14th century under Ayn al-Mulk Multani.
-The Kamāl Maula was put up soon after, but the exact year is unknown.
-An inscription found beside the building dated 1392-93 describes repairs by Dilāwar Khān, the then governor.
-At some stage after the death of Chishti Sufi saint Kamal-al-Din in about 1331 CE, his tomb was placed next to the mosque and the building came to be known as Kamāl Maula mosque.
+After a number of wars between the Pramāras and the Western Chalukya Empire, the Seuna (Yadava) dynasty, the Chaulukya dynasty of Gujarat and the Vaghela dynasty, in the course of which Dhār was repeatedly sacked and burned, Malwa came part of the Delhi Sultanate in opening years of the 14th century under Ayn al-Mulk Multani.
+The Kamāl Maula masjid was put up soon after, but the exact year is not recorded.
+An inscription found beside the building dated 1392-93 CE describes repairs by Dilāwar Khān, the then governor (see illustration here).
+At some stage after the death of Chishti Sufi saint Kamāl al-Din in about 1331 CE, his tomb was placed next to the mosque and the building came to be known as Kamāl Maula mosque.
 This suggests the building was constructed shortly after 1304-05 (the beginning of the tenure of Ayn al-Mulk Multani as governor) and before 1331 (the death of Kamāl-al-Dīn).